 Photo of prescribed burn at Blodgett Forest Research Station courtesy Bay Area artist and pre-doctoral candidate Neem Jitendra Patel

-An interview with East Bay psychotherapist Kathy Grayson conducted by Erin Heath, 350 Bay Area Staff Writer
+An interview with East Bay psychotherapist Kathy Grayson conducted by Erin Heath, 350 Bay Area Contributing Writer and Content Manager

 What is climate change anxiety?